-Option Commentary Engagement Requirements Option 1 - Full restoration, removing existing waste.
-Site to be restored to a condition where ongoing maintenance is not likely and the reserve can be opened to the public.
-These works are extensive and may result in the park being closed for a long period Explain the process and timeframes for the works.
-Option 2 - Full Restoration using in-situ compaction of waste.
-Site to be restored to a condition where ongoing maintenance is not likely and the reserve can be opened to the public.
-These works are extensive and may result in the park being closed for a long period Explain the process and timeframes for the works.
-Option 3 - Site levelling Public access to the site, however can be completed earlier Explain the process and timeframes for the works.
-Option 4 - Return to Bushland Reserve Permanent closure of the reserve as a public passive space, used as an offset site and, over time becoming a bushland reserve Explain the reasons for this option, costs, benefits and outcomes.
-Include information sessions and public forums.
+Option Commentary Engagement

+Requirements

+Option 1 - Full Site to be restored to a condition Explain the process

+restoration, where ongoing maintenance is not and timeframes for

+removing existing likely and the reserve can be opened the works.

+waste. to the public.
+These works are

+extensive and may result in the park

+being closed for a long period

+Option 2 - Full Site to be restored to a condition Explain the process

+Restoration using where ongoing maintenance is not and timeframes for

+in-situ compaction likely and the reserve can be opened the works.

+of waste. to the public.
+These works are

+extensive and may result in the park

+being closed for a long period

+Option 3 - Site Public access to the site, however can Explain the process

+levelling be completed earlier and timeframes for

+the works.

+Option 4 - Return Permanent closure of the reserve as a Explain the reasons

+to Bushland public passive space, used as an offset for this option,

+Reserve site and, over time becoming a costs, benefits and

+bushland reserve outcomes.
+Include

+information

+sessions and public

+forums.